menu icon

 - Stuff the chicken into a pita pocket or wrap along with some hummus or tzatziki, lettuce, cucumbers and tomatoes.

-– Serve over steamed rice (white, brown, basmati or yellow rice) with a side salad.
-(We love a marinated cucumber and tomato salad with this.)
+- Serve over steamed rice (white, brown, basmati or yellow rice) with a side salad.
+(We love this cucumber tomato red onion salad with this.)

 - Add the cooked chopped or shredded chicken to a plate of hummus and serve with pita bread.